Stationary Reflection and the failure of SCH: Gitik's forcing

 where each arrow represents the ultrapower map using the indicated extender. \end{lemma} \begin{proof} First, since $E_0\in M_1$, all maps are internally defined and in particular, all models are well founded.

 Moreover,

-In order to verify this, it is sufficient to show that those maps are the same on ordinals.
+In order to verify this, it is sufficient to show that those maps are the same on sets of ordinals.
+First, let us verify that they agree of the ordinals.
 Indeed, let us consider the class:

-ordered using the extender $E_0$: Using the combinatorial definition of the extender ultrapower, we conclude that $M_1$ can compute this order correctly, and in particular, it computes correctly the ordertype of the elements below any constant function.
+ordered using the extender $E_0$: Using the combinatorial definition of the extender ultrapower, we conclude that $M_1$ can compute this order correctly, and in particular, it computes correctly the ordertype of the elements below any constant function, or indeed below any element of the form $[f,a]$ that represent an ordinal.
+Indeed, as the ultrapower by $E_1$ is closed under $\kappa_0$-sequences, it contains the above class.
+Since $E_0 \trianglelefteq E_1$, $M_1$ contains the relevant measures and Rudin-Keisler projections.

+For an arbitrary set of ordinals, $y$, one can easily compute whether $[f,a] \in [c_y, \{\kappa\}]$ using the combinatorial information of the extender.